 - Put all the ingredients, goats cheese, single cream, salt, walnuts into a blender and blend until getting a smooth consistency.
 I find it easier to use the hand blender as I have more control over the mixture.

-Then assembled the peppers.
-Filled them with the minced filling until the pepper is well stuffed but holds everything inside the skin, cover the pepper with the Nogada sauce and scatter some pomegranate seeds and fresh chopped coriander.
+- Then assembled the peppers.
+Filled them with the mushroom filling until the pepper is well stuffed but holds everything inside the skin, cover the pepper with the Nogada sauce and scatter some pomegranate seeds and fresh chopped coriander.
 Enjoy them with some Mexican rice.